 Quantum simulation of electronic structure with a transcorrelated Hamiltonian: improved accuracy with a smaller footprint on the quantum computer

-- This article is part of the themed collection: Quantum Computing and Quantum Information Storage
+- This article is part of the themed collections: Quantum computing and quantum information storage: Celebrating the 2022 Nobel Prize in Physics, Quantum Computing and Quantum Information Storage and 2020 PCCP HOT Articles